Cooking With Sugar Headline Animator

 Bahamian Peas and Rice

 Peas and Rice is arguably the main dietary staple of Bahamians.
 Here in the Bahamas, we consume it on a daily basis; mainly at lunch and dinner times.
-Visit any down-home, or even an upscale restaurant here in the Bahamas, and you’re sure to find peas and rice on the menu (on any given day).
+Visit any down-home, or formal restaurant here in the Bahamas, and you’re sure to find peas and rice on the menu (on any given day).

 Ingredients: